byte4RR4Y/portscanner/README.md

 # portscanner
-portscanner in python to scan multiple host for specific ports.
+portscanner in python to scan multiple hosts for specific ports.
 It supports multiple threading (standard is 10 threads)